LTdiet/Kombucha/README.md

 # Kombucha
-This is the raw sequencing data for bacterial and fungal analysis presented in our paper
+This is the processed sequencing data for bacterial and fungal analysis presented in our paper